casey-c/FilterTheSpire/README.md

 Please drop me a line here on the [issues page](https://github.com/casey-c/BossSwapSeedRefresh/issues) if you encounter bugs, weird behavior, crashes, mod incompatibilities, etc.

 As the mod is under active development, you can also leave feedback, suggestions, or requests there as well.
 Thank you!

+### Other Mods

+Feel free to check out some of my other (Github exclusive) mods!

+* [InfoMod](https://github.com/casey-c/spiretool-infomod) - display A20 monster AI patterns, potion chances, and other hidden aspects of the game in a user friendly set of overlays
+* [BetterPaths](https://github.com/casey-c/sts_betterpaths) - highlight your map and plan your route in an all new style of path planning.
+Easily track which nodes you wish to travel to in the future, and which ones to avoid.